-- Granby had 273 manufacturing companies in 2013. - The industrial sector is made up of a highly diversified industrial base (14 subsectors) - Two poles of excellence are clearly defined: aeronautics and specialty vehicles.
-There are also two regional assets: food processing and hydroelectric engineering. - There are 19 foreign subsidiaries established in Granby. - Over 100 companies are exporting abroad. - Lots are currently available in the industrial park and about twenty more will be available in 2015 in Phase 2, which is currently in development. - Financial assistance, including a tax credit, is available to help you set up your business. - Granby has an industrial incubator that offers spaces to innovative companies and startups at competitive prices, as well as guidance and professional and technical support. - Because of its location-less than one hour from Montreal via Autoroute 10 and close to the United States-Granby is the ideal place for entrepreneurs and their families! - Granby is the main city of La Haute-Yamaska.
+- Granby has 271 manufacturing companies; - The industrial sector is made up of a highly diversified industrial base (14 sectors); - Two poles of excellence : aeronautics and specialty vehicles and two regional assets : food processing and hydroelectric engineering; - There are 19 foreign subsidiaries established in Granby; - 127 companies are exporting abroad; - More land available due to the current expansion of the industrial park; - Financial assistance, including a tax credit, is available to help you set up your business; - Granby has an industrial incubator that offers spaces to innovative companies and startups at competitive prices, as well as guidance and professional and technical support; - Because of its location-less than one hour from Montreal via Autoroute 10 and close to the United States-Granby is the ideal place for entrepreneurs and their families! - Granby is the main city of La Haute-Yamaska.
 La Haute-Yamaska is a regional municipality of county (RMC) located in the eastern extremity of the administrative region of the Montérégie.
 Montérégie is located in southern Quebec and to the southeast of Montreal.
-It stretches from the Saint Lawrence River to the U.S. border. - The population of Granby was 64,853 citizens in 2013. - Increasingly, new immigrants are choosing Granby as their host community.
+It stretches from the Saint Lawrence River to the U.S. border; - The population of Granby 66 535 citizens; - Increasingly, new immigrants are choosing Granby as their host community.
 In 2011, immigrants represented 7.5% of Granby's population. - Granby has several elementary and high schools, a professional training centre, and a college (Cégep de Granby) that offers technical training, university courses (Université Laval), and adult education and business training programs.
 Several of the programs offered are directly related to the manufacturing sector in order to meet industrial companies' needs for qualified labour in Granby.